MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 # Bring your own Azure key vault (preview)

 Linking a dedicated [Azure key vault](/azure/key-vault/general/basic-concepts) to an audience insights environment helps organizations to meet compliance requirements.
 The dedicated key vault can be used to stage and use secrets in an organization's compliance boundary.
-Audience insights can use the secrets in Azure Key Vault<!--note from editor: This is actually the first reference to the service name, hence "Azure Key Vault".--> to [set up connections](connections.md) to third-party systems.
+Audience insights can use the secrets in Azure Key Vault to [set up connections](connections.md) to third-party systems.

 ## Link the key vault to the audience insights environment